irtizaaah/irtizaaah/README.md

   <h1 align="center">👋 Hey</h1>

   <p align="center">
     I'm a senior computer science major at California State University.
+I also have an associates degree in mathematics.
     <br />
     My github includes passion projects, as well as a couple of school projects I've put my time and energy into.
   </p>